Pyxsys/SOEN390_19/README.md

 ### Steps
 1. Download/Clone the project locally
 2. Open a terminal (*eg. Cmd on windows*)
 3. Navigate to the project root (*C:/.../SOEN390_19/*).
+4. Build a fresh container docker using: `docker-compose build --no-cache`
-4. Input the following command: `docker-compose up`
+5. Input the following command: `docker-compose up`
-5. Wait for the containers & images to to generate.
+6. Wait for the containers & images to to generate.
-6. Assure that there are three containers running in *SOEN390_19*:
+7. Assure that there are three containers running in *SOEN390_19*:
     - *kapp-docker-react* on port 80
     - *kapp-docker-express* on port 5000
     - *mongo* on port 27017
-7. Client, Server, and DB are running
+8. Client, Server, and DB are running
-8. Connect to Client in a browser using the link: [localhost](http://localhost)
+9. Connect to Client in a browser using the link: [localhost](http://localhost)

 ## Admin Login
 You can login into the application by using the following credentials: